csucdsi/2019-06-19-chicostate/index.md

   <strong>Requirements:</strong> Participants are highly encouraged to bring a laptop with a
   Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
   They should have a few specific software packages installed (listed <a href="#setup">below</a>).
+  **For this workshop we are providing the option to run these programs in the cloud, no installation is needed**.
+  Loaner laptops will be available for use during the workshop.
-  The software used in this workshop is available freely in the cloud Participants are encouraged to bring their own data to work on during Day 2.
+  Participants are encouraged to bring their own data to work on during Day 2.
 </p>